310mc/https-310mc.github.io-tl/source/_posts/tropical/reborn.md

 {% bubble Midori awkward %}
 …I need to finish talking about the project?
 Ahh, I’m sorry, Anzu-san!

-I couldn’t hold back the joy of making new fans for “Tropical Island Troppeys,” that I almost derailed the topic…♪
+I couldn’t hold back the joy of making new fans for “Tropical Troppeys,” that I almost derailed the topic…♪
 {% endbubble %}

 {% bubble Midori sighdrop %}